Frannr17/cybersecurity-portfolio/threat-modeling/pasta-threat-modeling.md

 ## Overview

-This project applies the PASTA (Process for Attack Simulation and Threat Analysis) methodology to evaluate the security posture of a sneaker marketplace application.
-It identifies potential threats, analyzes vulnerabilities, and recommends appropriate security controls.
+This project applies the Process for Attack Simulation and Threat Analysis (PASTA) methodology to evaluate the security posture of an online sneaker marketplace application.

 ---